WebAssembly/design/BinaryEncoding.md

 | function_len | `varuint32` | function string length |
 | function_str | `bytes` | function string of `function_len` bytes |

-### Start Function section
+### Start section

-ID: `start_function`
+ID: `start`

-The start function section declares the [start function](Modules.md#module-start-function).
+The start section declares the [start function](Modules.md#module-start-function).

 | Field | Type | Description |
 | ----- |  ----- | ----- |
 | index | `varuint32` | start function index |

-### Function Bodies section
+### Code section

-ID: `function_bodies`
+ID: `code`

-The Function Bodies section assigns a body to every function in the module.
+The code section contains a body for every function in the module.
-The count of function signatures and function bodies must be the same and the `i`th signature corresponds to the `i`th function body.
+The count of function declared in the [function section](#function-section) and function bodies defined in this section must be the same and the `i`th declaration corresponds to the `i`th function body.

 | Field | Type |  Description |
 | ----- |  ----- |  ----- |  ----- |
 | count | `varuint32` | count of function bodies to follow |
 | bodies | `function_body*` | sequence of [Function Bodies](#function-bodies) |

-### Data Segments section
+### Data section

-ID: `data_segments`
+ID: `data`

-The data segments section declares the initialized data that should be loaded into the linear memory.
+The data section declares the initialized data that is loaded into the linear memory.

 | Field | Type | Description |